A day trip to El Portillo, Teide NP: ft Blue Chaffinch, Canary Blue butterfly and more blue-toned Tenerife Lizards – 22nd May

 Just to the west of Retamar, near Cabo de Gata lies an unprepossessing piece of coastal wasteland that holds plentiful wild Jujuba bushes (Ziziphus lotus), a deciduous shrub of arid Mediterranean regions also known as “Christ’s Thorn”.
 The trip target CTB only occurs in places where it co-exists with this foodplant, and is very localised in this part of Spain.
 To reach the site we travelled through even less attractive landscapes obliterated as far as the eye could see in every direction by green houses.
 I had not seen such mass factory farming of fruit and vegetables before, and was quite taken aback.
 The only structures that here and there rose above endless expanses of plastic sheeting stretched across sometimes quite ramshackle frames were as bleak and functional apartment blocks.
 Coastal Andalucía, one of the driest zones of Iberia, is not a visually pleasing environment.

 We arrived at our destination on Friday (1st) beneath deeply overcast skies but that would not apparently be an issue.
 This tiny butterfly would still be active we were told, and less inclined to move around much.
 Indeed the group soon located some 20 – 30 specimens.
 Flying from April through to September, these are said to be difficult to track when fully active, so we were indeed viewing them in easier conditions.
 There is a Little Tiger Blue in the Balkan region and a third species that is confined to north Africa, but these are very difficult to separate on appearance in the field.
-The male top side is violet blue, and females brown.
+The male top side is violet blue, and females unsurprisingly brown.

 And this is what I term nicely posed